rust-lang/rust/docs/user/features.md

 still want to complete it, to get ` { }` for free! `return` is inserted with a space or `;` depending on the return type of the function.

 When completing a function call, `()` are automatically inserted.
-If function takes arguments, cursor is positioned inside the parenthesis.
+If a function takes arguments, the cursor is positioned inside the parenthesis.

 There are postifx completions, which can be triggerd by typing something like `foo().if`.
-The word after `.` determines postifx completion, possible variants are:
+The word after `.` determines postifx completion.
+Possible variants are:

 - `expr.if` -> `if expr {}`
 - `expr.match` -> `match expr {}`